shafiuzzaman-md/Rare-Path-Guided-Fuzzing/README.md

 ```

-Combine the 'before tests' and 'after tests' snapshots
+Combine the 'before tests' and 'after tests' snapshots to generate the report

 ```
 cd binutils-2.28